niplav/site/considerations_on_cryonics.md

 	end

-`gompertz` returns the probability of reaching `age` given that one is already `curage` years old.
+`gompertz` returns the probability of reaching `age` starting from birth, but I need the probability of reaching `age` given one is already `curage` years old.
 With [Bayes theorem](https://en.wikipedia.org/wiki/Bayes'_theorem) one can calculate that